ruggeri/tech-notes/randos/automotive/suspension.md

 a motorcycle are dashpots).
 This heats the fork oil, but hopefully the heat is dissipated.
 If not, the oil can boil which makes it a gas and compressible.
 It can also leak out then.
-You'll have a sudden loss of suspension.
+You'll have a sudden loss of damping.

-Note that dashpots are component of door closers, to reduce the speed of their closing/stop them from slamming.
+Note that dashpots are a component of door closers, to reduce the speed of their closing/stop them from slamming.
 Note that door closers also need a spring to store the input energy of opening them (which is used for closing).

 ## Factors